Peter Turck

-Peter Turck often misspelled Turek (1798 - ?) was a farmer from Mequon, Wisconsin who served a single one-year term as a member of the Wisconsin State Assembly.
+Peter Turck often misspelled Turek (c.
+1798 - ?) was an American farmer from Mequon, Wisconsin who served a single one-year term as a member of the Wisconsin State Assembly.

 Background

 When Turck joined the Assembly in January 1849, he was reported to be 50 years old, from New York state, and to have been in Wisconsin for eleven years.

 Public affairs

 On June 15, 1841, Turck was designated as a delegate from Washington County to the upcoming Whig territorial convention.

 In March 1842, Turck was appointed by James Duane Doty, Whig governor of Wisconsin Territory, as a justice of the peace for Washington County (which at that time included a larger territory, including what is now Ozaukee County.
 Turck was elected in 1848 to represent the 3rd Washington County Assembly district (the Towns of Mequon and Germantown) as a Democrat, succeeding fellow Democrat Adolphus Zimmermann, for the 1849 term (2nd Wisconsin Legislature).
 He would not be elected in 1850, but all the Assemblymen from Washington County in 1850 were Democrats.